EO59-LLc/api-demo/README.md

 This is a simple .NET Core console application that will connect to EO59 data api at https://api.eo59.com and download data sets belonging to issued subscription key.

-Please note that each susbcription key is project based and will contain only data sets from that project, to download multiple projects this sample application needs to be modified to support array of project definitions.
+Please note that each subscription key is project based and will contain only data sets from that project, to download multiple projects this sample application needs to be modified to support array of project definitions.
 For simplicity, downloading only one project is demonstrated, however code is structured in a way that supporting multiple projects can be addedd with minimal effort.